yuanxy92/rl-flappybird/README.md

 Reward & Score Tracking: A live charting widget plots the raw episode scores and a moving average, making the agent's convergence and learning progress clearly visible.

+We gratefully acknowledge the original work by Nilesh Sah’s repository nileshsah/reinforcement-learning-flappybird (https://github.com/nileshsah/reinforcement-learning-flappybird), which served as the core foundation for this enhanced interactive Q-learning lab.

 ---

 A project aimed to explain reinforcement learning in the most simplistic way ever possible by training a _32px by 32px_ game of flappy bird using Q-learning through a script written purely in JavaScript.

 The script [`js/brain.js`](js/brain.js) is where the learning logic resides and has been documented heavily to explain the baseline Q-learning algorithm from scratch and how it can be applied in a real-time scenario.

 With everything written solely in JS, the game can be trained and tested right inside our browser with no external dependencies at all.
-You can witness how the bird learns to play the game in real-time by visiting the link:  [`http://nileshsah.github.io/reinforcement-learning-flappybird/`](http://nileshsah.github.io/reinforcement-learning-flappybird/) ¯\\_(ツ)_/¯

-In an ideal scenario, the bird learns to operate upon a static non-volatile environment in mere 25 trials of the game while for a randomized environment it might take up to 1000+ trials.

 ### Further Reading
 ---